Geethree/geethree.github.io/resume/markdown/gspencer_eng.md

        * Provide a secure intranet for employees across the country, in Singapore, France and contractors in India
     * Provided mentorship and training across the teams with respect to: architecture, CI/CD, infrastructure and networking

-2015 - Present
-:    **[Flux Foundation] - Lead technologist**

-    A small arts collective that builds large art, which is shown at Burning man and numerous festivals around the country

 2013 - 2019
 :   **[3Scan] - Director of Production Engineering**